cdmill/focus.nvim/README.md

     options = {},
   },
-  auto_zen = false, -- auto enable zen mode when entering focus mode auto_disable_zen = false, -- auto disable zen mode when exiting focus mode auto_disable_narrow = false, -- auto disable zen mode when exiting focus mode -- by default, the options below are disabled for zen mode zen = {
+  auto_zen = false, -- auto enable zen mode when entering focus mode maintain_zen = false, -- if true, stay in zen mode when exiting focus mode maintain_narrow = false, -- if true, stay in narrow mode when exiting focus mode -- by default, the options below are disabled for zen mode zen = {
     opts = {